-'''

-10 # A(k)B(1) <-- B(1)A(k)
+10 # A(k) B(l) <-- B(l) A(k) + delta(k-l);

-+ delta(k-1);

-'''

 However, this is not going to work right away.
-In fact this will immediately give a syntax error because Yacas doesn't know yet about the new multiplication $\star\star$.
+In fact this will immediately give a syntax error because Yacas doesn't know yet about the new multiplication .
 Let's fix that: we shall define a new infix operator with the same precedence as multiplication.